 There’s a reason why this book is on virtually every single list of financial books: because it’s one of the best.
-This is, in my opinion, the definitive book on making wealth, because rather than focusing on the mechanics, it focuses on the internal processes.
+This is, in my opinion, one of the best financial books on prosperity, because rather than focusing on the mechanics, it focuses on the internal processes.

 The whole concept behind this book is that wealth is generated by the mind.
 It’s that simple.